Lord Raingo: Reception

 The novel was praised by the Montreal Gazette, who described it as a great novel which "is thoroughly readable" and "an excellent satire on the spirit and methods of modern politics".
-Likewise, a writer for the Hartford Courant praised the work, particularly highlighting the sick-room scenes which were described as ranking among "the best work ever achieved by Mr Bennett", commenting on how they believed the scenes were faithful to reality.
+Likewise, a writer for the Hartford Courant praised the work, particularly highlighting the sick-room scenes, which were described as ranking among "the best work ever achieved by Mr Bennett", commenting on how they believed the scenes were faithful to reality.
 In contrast, it was criticised in an entry to the Daily Mail by Lord Birkenhead.
 Upon reading the critique, Bennett hurriedly started to prepare a response letter, at which point his secretary advised him that the newspaper had requested a response from Bennett.
 Lord Birkenhead expressed concern that Bennett was using real people within his novels, to which Bennett responded that he had discounted this suggestion numerous times already, stating that "If a novelist is entitled to deal with modern politics, then in order to obtain verisimilitude he must devise, for some of his personages, individuals who bear some resemblance to individuals in real life".
 Bennett charged the paper a £60 sum for his response.

-Television adaption
+Television adaptation

 The novel was adapted into a 1966 British TV series, which ran for 4 episodes across April to May on BBC2, starring Kenneth More, Janet Suzman and Joss Ackland.
-It was the first of several mini series Kenneth More made for the BBC, later ones including The Forsyth Saga and The White Rabbit.
+It was the first of several mini series Kenneth More made for the BBC, later ones including The Forsyte Saga and The White Rabbit.

 Reception

 The series was praised by The Guardian for its "strong story and extraordinarily interesting characters."
-The Observer said "you really want to know what happens next."
+The Observer said, "you really want to know what happens next."